First Steps

 Item Size and Weight & Overburdening¶

 As described previously.
 Remember: Huge + Very Heavy items = Exhaustion!
-Store them ASAP or wear appropriate gear (like a Large Vessel
+Store them ASAP or wear appropriate gear (like a Large Vessel on your back).

 Log Piles¶